AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/classes.md

 This is much nicer than the array approach; now we can declare a variable like `List<ToDoItem> todos` that holds all three relevant data to a to-do item instead of having to index 3 arrays.

-Notice that the `ToDoItem`'s `dueDate` **property** is of tyep **Date**.
+Notice that the `ToDoItem`'s `dueDate` **property** is of type **Date**.
 A nice feature of classes is that, in most languages, you can nest them however deep you want.
 You can have classes with properties that are also classes.

 I mentioned earlier that classes encapsulate data and behavior.
 The above example shows how it captures data, but what about behavior, i.e., functions?
 Suppose we want every to-do item to be able to return a list of tags starting with the letter "e".
 We do it like so: